 |12 to 24||0,8||1,0||0,6|

 |70 to 79||3,1||4,2||1,8|

 |80 and older||1,9||2,3||1,1|

-Source: National Population Health Survey, Statistics Canada, 2007.
+Source: Canadian Community Health Survey, Statistics Canada, 2007.

 Environmental sensitivities affect all socio-economic groups.
 However, people from lower socio-economic groups are more susceptible to suffer from them.
 It should be noted that, in general, people with lower incomes are more likely to be exposed to environmental contaminants and to stress factors related to their unstable financial situation.